 Is your child having repeat episodes of symptoms that come and go?

-If your child experiencing a flare-up of old symptoms after a potential exposure to Coronavirus?
+Has your child experienced a flare-up of 'old pre-COVID-19 symptoms' after a potential exposure to Coronavirus?
+For example; Chicken Pox.

 Children can be asymptomatic for Coronavirus and still experience Long Covid.
-It is possible that a child or adult at school could have been asymptomatic and transmitted COVID-19 to your child.
+Any child or adult at school could have been asymptomatic and transmitted COVID-19 to your child.

 Behaviour changes are seen in children with Long Covid, often before symptoms appear, and can occur without any physical symptoms, although this is less common.

 Can you recall your child complaining of tummy ache recently?

-Younger children often describe a general feeling of unwell as tummy ache, this could be Long Covid.
+Younger children often describe a general feeling of unwellness as a tummy ache.
+A tummy ache could be Long Covid.
 Your child may not have the vocabulary to explain their symptoms.

-Have other members of your family/bubble tested postive?
+Have other members of your family/bubble tested positive?

 Listen to your gut instinct and be a strong advocate for your child.